 Even if flowers aren’t quite as prolific as they will be later in the season, extra splashes of red color are sure to attract passing hummingbirds to your yard.
 Add a red gazing ball to the garden, a colorful spring flag to the porch and red cushions to patio furniture to catch the attention of migrating birds.
 This will draw them in to investigate your yard.

 Put Out Feeders

 Putting out your nectar feeders is essential to providing nourishment for spring hummingbirds.
-Ideally, have feeders clean, filled, and hung at least 1-2 weeks before the first hummingbirds are typically noticed in your area.
-You’ll be sure to have early migrants stopping by for a much-needed and appreciated meal.
+Ideally, have feeders clean, filled and hung at least one to two weeks before the first hummingbirds are typically noticed in your area.
+You will be sure to have early migrants stopping by for a much-needed and appreciated meal.

 See Also: Hummingbirds Fact vs. Fiction